 Musqueam Reading Room

-This silent study room, located in the south corridor of the 4th floor, is graced by three Musqueam weavings created in their ancestral style.
+This silent study room, located in the south corridor of the 4th floor, features three weavings by Musqueam weaver McGary Point.
+These weavings were commissioned by the Irving K. Barber Learning Centre in 2010 and installed in the Musqueam Reading Room in 2012.

 Chronicles of Pride

-Through various circumstances, artist Patricia Richardson Logie came to the belief that it was her responsibility as an artist to profile Aboriginal leaders.
+Through various circumstances, artist Patricia Richardson Logie came to the belief that it was her responsibility as an artist to profile Indigenous leaders.

 In 1983 she began creating the Chronicles of Pride series of portraits.
-The series consists of thirty-one paintings, concerning the contributions being made to society by contemporary Canadian Aboriginals.
+The series consists of thirty-one paintings, concerning the contributions being made to society by contemporary Indigenous People.

 The portraits are located in the Library Administration office on the 2nd floor, and can be viewed in person by making an appointment via email or phone.